Esther Mombo: Career

 Mombo started her teaching career at St. Paul's United Theological College, Limuru Kenya, (now St. Paul's University) in 1999 as a lecturer in historical studies and women's studies and rose through the rank to become a full professor of theology at the school of theology in the same university.
 Since then, she has held various administrative posts at St. Paul's University, Limuru, during a period when the institution moved from a theological college to a fully-fledged private ecumenical university.
 Mombo worked in top management at the same university for fifteen years, from academic dean to Deputy Vice Chancellor Academic Affairs (2007 to 2013).
 She has also served as the Director of International Partnerships and Alumni Relations at St. Paul's University, Limuru.

-She has worked as an external examiner for postgraduate students in several universities including Africa International University, Kenyatta University, Makumira University in Tanzania, and in South Africa the University of KwaZulu-Natal and University of Pretoria.
+She has worked as an external examiner for postgraduate students in several universities including Africa International University, Kenyatta University, Tumaini University Makumira in Tanzania, and in South Africa the University of KwaZulu-Natal and University of Pretoria.

 Mombo has served as a visiting professor at a number of academic institutions, including Candler School of Theology at Emory University, Brite Divinity School at Texas Christian University, the Graduate Institute of Theology at Yonseo University Seoul in South Korea, and the Ethiopian Graduate School of Theology (EGEST).

 Mombo is a member of numerous ecumenical committees, including the World Council of Churches' Commission on Education and Ecumenical Formation, the All Africa Conference of Churches' Advisor on Education, Friends World Committee for Consultation, American Friends Service Committee, Gianchere High School in Kisii County, and Umoja High School in Kiambu County.
 Previously, she was a member of the Inter-Anglican Doctrinal and Theological Commission.

 She has served as a trustee of the Programme for Christian-Muslim relations in Africa, member of the Circle of Concerned African Women Theologians and the coordinator of East African region installed as a Lay Canon Theologian at the Cathedral in 2017 and has served as a Lay Canon Theologian at Southwark Cathedral.

 She is the founder of the Tamar campaign in Kenya which acknowledges prevalence of gender-based violence in society and empower churches to address it.
 She is a gender activist, working with religious organizations on issues of Gender and how patriarchy affects full participation of women in church and society.